geoffreyroeder/obsidian-ghost-fade-focus/.notes/til.md

 4. **Visible Ranges**: CodeMirror's `view.visibleRanges` gives you access to what's currently visible, which is crucial for performance in large documents.

 These insights will be valuable for future features that need to analyze and modify text presentation based on content semantics.

+## 2024-03-10: Consistent Distance Calculation in Text Editors

+### Importance of Consistent Algorithms for UI Effects

+When implementing visual effects that depend on spatial relationships in text editors, consistency is crucial for user experience.
+Today I learned:

+1. **Bidirectional Consistency**: When calculating distances from a reference point (like a cursor), the algorithm must be consistent in both directions (above and below).
+Different logic for different directions creates a jarring user experience.

+2. **Test-Implementation Alignment**: Test expectations should accurately reflect the desired behavior.
+When there's a mismatch, carefully analyze whether the tests or the implementation needs to change.

+3. **Modular Refactoring**: Extracting core algorithms into separate, well-tested functions improves maintainability and makes it easier to ensure consistent behavior throughout the codebase.

+4. **Edge Case Handling**: When dealing with spatial relationships in text, edge cases like document boundaries, empty content, and cursor positioning require special attention.

+5. **Visual Verification**: Automated tests are essential, but visual verification in the actual application is equally important for effects that impact user experience.

+These insights will be valuable for future features that need to provide consistent visual feedback based on spatial relationships in text.